 The woodland basemap has been compiled using Geographic Information datasets provided by statutory and non-statutory bodies.
-The woodland register (version 1.0) was published by DAERA in April 2020.
-It replaces the draft woodland register and basemap (DAERA, 2018).
+The 2021 woodland register updates the 2020 woodland register published by DAERA in April 2020.

 The basemap is used to produce a map showing forest and woodland cover.
 Boundaries shown on the map do not reflect legal boundaries and should be treated as indicative.
 While every effort is made in preparing material for publication, no responsibility is accepted by or on behalf of the Department of Agriculture, Environment and Rural Affairs for any errors or omissions contained in the map of forest and woodland cover in Northern Ireland.

 Although generally synonymous, the terms ‘forest’ and ‘woodland’ are used here to respectively represent a relatively large land holding managed primarily to grow trees for a defined, non-agricultural purpose (such as the supply of wood products for industrial use), and, an area of trees of at least 0.1 hectare (0.25 acre) forming part of a land holding and managed in such a way as to complement the rest of the land holding.